slimshady808/django_ecomerse/README.md

 4. Proceed to checkout, providing your delivery information and selecting PayPal as your payment method.
 5. Complete the payment process and receive an order confirmation.

+That's it!
+You're all set to run the ecomerse website with Django and Postgres.
+Happy learning..

 ## ScreenShots